Gabrielle Hoyer

 An Evaluation on Model Fairness in a Self-Supervised Learning Paradigm

 Huang, H., Hoyer, G., Hess, M. et al. Demographic Bias Always Affect Model Fairness?
 An Evaluation with Musculoskeletal Imaging.
-(2025). (under review at Conference on Health, Inference, and Learning (CHIL)).
+(2025).

 Validation of the Clinical Viability of ML Tools and Automated Analysis: A Case Study in Thigh Muscle Segmentation.